wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/other-wpilib-versions.rst

 Install Other WPILib Versions
 =============================

-This article contains instructions on building projects using a development build and a local WPILib build
+This article contains instructions on building projects using a development build and a local WPILib build.
 .. note:: This only applies to C++/Java teams.

 Development Build